 The Salesforce Service Cloud is a tool that makes it possible for businesses of all shapes and sizes to easily personalise their customer service.
 This is done through multi-channel support (including telephone, email, social media, and more) and predictive support (which helps customer service agents to anticipate, identify, and solve problems before they happen).
 The end result is that customers can get their issues resolved quickly, easily and to their satisfaction.

 Providing the best customer care is really a matter of giving customers the knowledge they need, exactly when they need it.
 This means making your entire knowledge base available and accessible to those who require it, whether that refers to the clients themselves or the agents who are empowered to assist them.
 Here are three aspects of Service Cloud that make this possible:

 Salesforce Service Cloud provides a platform from which to apply industry best practices to your database, using the first KCS version 5 verified knowledge management and incident management solution.
 KCS ensures accuracy of articles, and helps to safeguard the quality of your entire knowledge base.

-However, as valuable as knowledge management software can be, without properly-trained employees capable of effectively utilizing all that it has to offer, it won’t benefit your organization.
+However, as valuable as knowledge management software can be, without properly-trained employees capable of effectively utilising all that it has to offer, it won’t benefit your organisation.
 As such, training your workforce should be a top priority.